Idiopathic intracranial hypertension (IIH)

 Information for patients from the Neurology Department

-This leaflet is for patients already diagnosed with and also those being investigated for idiopathic intracranial hypertension (IIH).
-The leaflet will explain what IIH is, how it is diagnosed, and the best ways of managing the condition.
+This leaflet is for patients already diagnosed with, and also those being investigated for IIH.
+The leaflet will explain the following.

-What is idiopathic intracranial hypertension (IIH), and how common is it?
+What is idiopathic intracranial hypertension (IIH)?
+How common is it?

 Cerebrospinal fluid (CSF) surrounding the brain

-• IIH is a neurological condition caused by an increase in pressure in the fluid that surrounds the brain.
-This fluid is called cerebrospinal fluid (CSF) and bathes the brain, some of your nerves, and your spinal cord.
+• IIH is a neurological condition.
+It is caused by an increase in pressure in the fluid that surrounds the brain.
+This fluid is called cerebrospinal fluid (CSF).
+CSF bathes the brain, some of your nerves, and your spinal cord.

-• When the pressure gets too high it can affect the nerves which supply your eyes and can cause headaches.
+• When the pressure gets too high it can affect the nerves.
+The nerves supply your eyes and it can cause headaches.

 • The number of cases diagnosed each year is increasing.